cuttlefishh/python-for-data-analysis/lessons/lesson02.md

 There are several things you can do to set up your bash environment, which is what you see when you use the terminal (command line).
 You put these commands in a file called `.bash_profile` (or `.bashrc` or `.profile`) in your home directory.
 Yes, that's a period at the beginning of the file, and the file is called a dot-file, which is a system file your computer uses to customize your shell.

-As an option, you can add the lines below to your `.bash_profile` using a text editor like Nano or Atom.
+Shown below are some commands that I have put in my `.bash_profile`.
+You might want to use some of these to customize your terminal.
+In Assignment 1, you will have the chance to edit your `.bash_profile` using a text editor like Nano or Atom.
 Be careful to not overwrite what's already there, and to not add any extra commands or stray text.
 It's a good idea to save a copy of your existing `.bash_profile` with a different name as a backup.

 ```
 # customize prompt with color and pwd